- 2 tablespoons butter

 - 1 cup thinly sliced onions, divided

 - Preheat oven to 350°.
 In a small saucepan, melt butter; stir in flour, salt and pepper until smooth.
 Gradually whisk in milk.
 Bring to a boil, stirring constantly; cook and stir until thickened, about 2 minutes.
 Remove from heat; stir in cheese until melted.

-- Place half of the potatoes in a 8-in. square baking dish coated with cooking spray; layer with 1/2 cup onion and half of the cheese sauce.
+- Coat an 8-in. square baking dish with cooking spray.
+Place half of the potatoes in dish; layer with 1/2 cup onion and half of the cheese sauce.
 Repeat layers.

 - Bake, covered, 50 minutes.
 Uncover; bake until bubbly and potatoes are tender, 10-15 minutes.
 Yield: 6 servings.

 Reviews forNever-Fail Scalloped Potatoes